Scientist – explorer

 Where?
 As my targets, I select places that are as remote and isolated from nearest civilization outposts as possible, and also completely unexplored and unknown.
 However, simple geographic distance is not the most important factor.
 For example, I am not attracted to the North Pole: is is quite isolated but also rather well-known and targeted by many explorers.
 Instead, I focus on remote areas that are also simply not known at all.
 An example is Byrranga Mountains, an absolutely pristine and equally harsh mountain range in the Russian Arctic located more than 500km from the nearest reachable village, where I organized solo expeditions.
 Another example are various Yakutian mountain ranges in winter: very far away from civilisation, and unique due to their extremely low winter temperatures, reaching levels below -70 Celsius.

 Why North Siberia and Siberian Arctic?
 Because this is an extremely hostile and unyielding environment, very challenging, virtually unexplored, and completely pristine in most parts.
 Both summers and winters come with numerous mental and physical challenges related to weather, climate, terrain.
-Deep valleys full of swampy and impassable taiga forests; vast, gloomy, and severe plateaus with ferocious winds; unexplored crevassed glaciers; violent and wide rivers; grey and bleak polar deserts; endless marshy tundra; sheer cliffs and deep canyons; technically demanding mountain ridges and faces; temperatures as low as -70 C (without the windchill factor) and as high as +40 C; deep, soft, and unstable snow; vast fields of sharp stones; wild animals; and many others.
+Deep valleys full of swampy and impassable taiga forests; vast, gloomy, and severe plateaus with ferocious winds; unexplored crevassed glaciers; violent and wide rivers; grey and bleak polar deserts; endless marshy tundra; sheer cliffs and deep canyons; technically demanding mountain ridges and faces; temperatures as low as -70 C (without the windchill factor) and as high as +40 C; deep, soft, and unstable snow; vast fields of sharp stones; wild animals; ultimate isolation and solitude, and many others.

 Selected explored mountains and plateaus: